ConnorJamesRice/Movie-Recommendations/README.md

 2. **SVD Decomposition:** This method uses Singular Value Decomposition with rank-d approximations.
 While SVD is valuable for tasks like image compression, it might not be the best choice for movie recommendations due to its high error.

 3. **Alternating Estimator:** This model uses an alternating approach with fixed hyperparameters, potentially providing more accurate recommendations.
+It iterates through the same amount of demensions as SVD.

 4. **K-Nearest Neighbors (K-NN):** The K-NN approach uses a full hyperparameter grid search to make movie recommendations, offering another useful option.